-Starting dogs early on a raw dog food diet will allow them to gain the most benefit from this type of diet.
-If you can get them on this type of diet from puppy-hood, that would be the best.
-That will make sure they get all the nutrients they need in a form that their bodies are fully equipped to handle.
-That is why I strongly advocate weaning your puppies to a raw food diet as soon as this becomes possible.
+Starting dogs early on a raw dog food diet will allow them to gain the most benefit from this increasingly popular type of diet.
+If you can get them on this type of diet from puppy-hood, you will make sure they get all the nutrients they need in a form that their bodies are fully equipped to handle.
+That is why I strongly advocate weaning your puppies to a raw food diet as soon as it becomes possible.

 When you wean your puppies, you actually start off with milk meals to wean them from their mother.
 This means puppies as young as 2.5 weeks old can already be started on this type of diet.
 If you prefer to wait till your puppy is 3 to 5 weeks old, that’s fine too.

-When preparing milk meals, you want to use raw or fresh milk when you do this.
-Goat’s milk is preferred because it’s easier for the puppies to digest it, but if that’s not available, other kinds of milk like cow’s milk are suitable as well.
+When preparing milk meals, you want to use raw or fresh milk.
+Goat’s milk is preferred because it’s easier for the puppies to digest it, but if that’s not available, other kinds of milk, like cow’s milk, are suitable as well.

-Aside from goat’s milk, you would need to mix in some other ingredients into your puppies milk meal to make sure that it gets all the nutrients essential for it’s growth.
+Aside from goat’s milk, you would need to mix some other ingredients into your puppies milk meal to make sure that it gets all the nutrients essential for its growth.

 When they’re just a few weeks old, you will need to feed your puppy on demand, which is usually 4 to 5 feedings in a day.
 Take your cue from how frequently they nurse from their mother.

 When your puppies are around 6 weeks old, you can begin looking for indicators that they are ready for solid food.
 You may notice the mother regurgitating her food and feeding it to her puppies.
 You may also notice that your puppies now have teeth.

 When you see these signs, you know you can start introducing some solid food into your puppies’ diet.
 An ideal first food would be a vegetable mush that has a 50% protein content.